HOURS

 online publication library

 Want to read more about Clarke’s rich history?
 Now you can from anywhere!
-We have a wide range of digitized publications from our Archives available to read online at no cost.
+We have a wide range of digitized publications from our Archive available to read online at no cost.
 These publications include ledgers, high school yearbooks, church records, past issues of our annual publication Proceedings, and more.
 Click the button below to visit our digital publication page, and be sure to check back often as we add more content!

 PERMANENT DISPLAY